nvtkaszpir/devops-and-deployments/README.md

 This is a (yet-to-be-defined) game for Devops about Deployments ;)

-The general idea is to create game somewhat similar to Dungeons & Dragons but in completely different setup, focusing on current IT Operations challenges.
+The general idea is to create game somewhat similar to Dungeons & Dragons but in completely different setup, focusing on current IT Operations challenges, or general app development.

 ## Origin